JTYKolesar/configure-ad/README.md

 <h3>&#9314; Assign Domain Controller's Private IP address to STATIC</h3>

-_Later in this demonstration, we'll need users to login using a domain name instead of their standard username, so we'll have to make sure the Domain Controller's NIC Private IP address doesn't get changed in the future:_
+_Later in this tutorial, we'll need users to login using a domain name instead of their standard username, so we'll have to make sure the Domain Controller's NIC Private IP address doesn't get changed in the future:_
 - From Azure Portal, go to DC-01 VM Overview page.
 - Click on "Networking", then click on the "Network Interface" (this example uses **dc-01667**).
 <p align="center">